 – Organizational Unit: The division of your organization handling the certificate.

 – Organization: The legal name of your organization.
-This should not be abbreviated and should include suffixes
+You should not abbreviate and suffixes